KishoreNanthagopal98/A-Prediction-algorithm-for-the-number-of-new-covid-cases-using-Neural-Network/README.md

 The dataset is downloaded from WHO site which contains features "Date_reported", "Country_code","Country","WHO_region","New_cases","Cumulative_cases","New_deaths",	 "Cumulative_deaths".
 I have extracted all data coresponding to INDIA.

+The Dataset contains data from "MARCH 1st" to "SEPTEMBER 22nd".

 The prediction is based on "month", "date", "new-cases".